-The third reason some people are exempted from God’s marriage decree is because God supernaturally grants them the gift of celibacy for his service and thus overrides his marriage mandate.
-These are people are not born celibate, but instead they pray and ask God for this gift and he grants it to them.
+The third reason some men are exempted from God’s marriage decree is because God supernaturally grants them the gift of celibacy for his service and thus overrides his marriage mandate.
+These are men are not born celibate, but instead God supernaturally grants them this gift for his service “for the kingdom of heaven’s sake“.

 34 There is difference also between a wife and a virgin.
 The unmarried woman careth for the things of the Lord, that she may be holy both in body and in spirit: but she that is married careth for the things of the world, how she may please her husband.